mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 Lab 03 successfully promoted `MRTG-DC01` as the first domain controller in the `mrtg.local` Active Directory forest.

-The lab confirmed:
+The lab confirmed that:

-- A new forest was configured for `mrtg.local`
+- A new forest was created for `mrtg.local`
 - `MRTG-DC01` became the first domain controller
-- The `mrtg.local` domain was visible in Active Directory Users and Computers
+- The domain was visible in Active Directory Users and Computers
-- AD-integrated DNS zones were created
+- Active Directory-integrated DNS zones were created
 - `_msdcs` service records were present
-- The domain controller used `192.168.10.10` for DNS
+- The server used `192.168.10.10` for DNS
-- Domain context was validated
+- The MRTG domain context was confirmed
 - `mrtg.local` resolved successfully
-- A stable post-promotion checkpoint was created
+- A controlled post-promotion lab checkpoint was created

 The MRTG environment now has an operational Active Directory identity foundation.